 PIP insurance covers medical expenses for you and your passengers after an accident, regardless of who is at fault.
 It also covers funeral expenses, lost income, and other expenses you may incur due to injury in a car accident.

 Optional Liability-Only Car Insurance Coverages

-As well as the above coverages, there are several car insurance add-ons you can put on your liability policy to increase your protection.
+As well as the above coverages, you can put several car insurance add-ons on your liability policy to increase your protection.